-- components Number of components in the baseline library - Meta-data i/a rows Number of I/A rows created from package master relationship records or propagated from rows in the existing impact analysis LDS - Baseline i/a rows Number of I/A rows created by parsing components in the baseline library - c If these four DD statements in skeleton CMN\$\$IAX are customized to send output to SYSOUT, check them for messages about relationships that are discovered by parsing but cannot be resolved.
+Components - Number of components in the baseline library

+Meta-data i/a rows - Number of I/A rows created from package master relationship records or propagated from rows in the existing impact analysis LDS c.
+If these four DD statements in skeleton CMN\$\$IAX are customized to send output to SYSOUT, check them for messages about relationships that are discovered by parsing but cannot be resolved.